Halloween 2022 Shopping Guide: Costume Ideas, Candy Buckets & More

 Ready for spooky season?
-October 31st will be here before you know it, and our shopping carts are already full of Halloween essentials for the holiday festivities!
+October 31st is just days away, and our shopping carts are full of Halloween essentials for the holiday festivities!

 After last year's somewhat of a Halloween hiatus, Halloween 2022, which falls on Monday night, is bringing back the fun.
 Whatever your Halloween weekend plans are — whether you're heading to the movie theater, watching Hocus Pocus 2 at home, a haunted house, a scary Halloween event, trick-or-treating with the kids or hosting a small Halloween party with close friends — ET has created the ultimate guide to prepping yourself and your home for Halloween night.